pocomane/walua/Readme.md

 So, for example, the following javascript code:

 ```
-compile_lua("WEBCOMPILE = function() error('compilation disabled') end")
+compile_lua("WALUA_COMPILE = function() error('compilation disabled') end")
 ```

 will disable any further compilation.

-The code compiler and runner is kept simple by purpose: it suppose you write your own for your application.
+The defult compiler and runner are kept simple by purpose: it supposes that you will write one suitable to your application.
 A more complex example is in `playground.html`.

 # Playground

-In the `walua_build` directory there is also an example that let you to edit and run lua code: `playground.html` plus `editor-ace.js`.
-It use the [ace.js](https://ace.c9.io) editor, that is downloaded from the git repository too.
+The build script generatates alaso an example application that let you to edit and run lua code in the browser.
+It is in the `playground.html` file and it needs `walua.js`, `walua.wasm` and `editor-ace.js`, generated in the same directory.

+The playground uses the [ace.js](https://ace.c9.io) editor, that is downloaded from the git repository too.
 You can try the [on-line version](https://raw.githack.com/pocomane/walua/master/walua_build/playground.html).
 You can also run it from disk, but probably you need to configure your broser to allows file:// and CORS when loading a file from the disk (firefox should do it by default).

 The ouput of the code is updated in a way that seems asyncronous.
 E.g. [running the following code](https://raw.githack.com/pocomane/walua/master/walua_build/playground.html?cHJpbnQnb25lJwpsb2NhbCBzID0gb3MuY2xvY2soKQp3aGlsZSBvcy5jbG9jaygpIC0gcyA8IDIgZG8gZW5kCnByaW50J3R3byc=):